Looking for free interoception resources?

 holding heart icon

-The person could have an underlying medical need.
+The person could have an underlying medical need, like chronic constipation.

 fruit bowl icon